Comparison of desktop publishing software

 The following is a comparison of major desktop publishing software.

 Overview

 This table provides general software information including the developer, latest stable version, the year in which the software was first released, and the license under which it is available.

-Operating system
+OS and Online support

-This table gives a comparison of what operating systems are compatible with each software in their latest version.
+This table shows Operating System (OS) compatibility with the latest version of the desktop publishing applications, there are five possibilities: